ylorant/HedgeBot/README.md

 ## What is planned to do

 - [IN PROGRESS] Spam regulation plugin (BannedWords), timing out users for unwanted words in messages, links, walltexts and/or other things
-- Auto hosting, allowing your channel to automatically host streaming people based on a list, and for a set amount of time
+- [IN PROGRESS] Auto hosting, allowing your channel to automatically host streaming people based on a list, and for a set amount of time
 - Donation alerts, with StreamLabs API
 - Cooldown feature, as a core feature (allowing cooldown per user type and per command).
 - Logger core feature, allowing logging actions from every plugin
 - Statistics plugin, gathering real time stats from chat
 - Discord API integration
 - Raffle plugin
-- [IN PROGRESS] Web admin (see [Hedgebot Web Admin](https://github.com/ylorant/HedgeBot-Admin))
 - Update all plugins' comments to fit Documentor standards (like on the Currency plugin).

 ## I want it !